Poll: Charlie Crist maintains commanding lead over Nikki Fried

 Pollsters surveyed 1,007 registered Democrats, and report a 3.1% margin of error on results.
 The poll was conducted on June 16 and 17.

-The latest poll indicated poll leads with all racial demographics.
-About 51% of Black voters plan to vote Crist while 17% want Fried, with that group also showing the greatest number of undecided voters with 32%.
-Crist wins over 49% of White voters while Fried holds support of 27% by comparison.
-Crist leads with Asian voters 70%-10% and Hispanic voters 49% to 26%.
+The latest poll indicated Crist leads with all racial demographics.
+About 51% of Black voters plan to vote Crist while 17% want Fried, with that group also showing the greatest number of undecided voters, at 32%.
+Crist wins over 49% of White voters while Fried holds the support of 27% by comparison.
+Crist leads with Asian voters 70% to 10% and Hispanic voters 49% to 26%.

-Crist boasts the strongest support among young voters under age 30, with upward of 60% picking him in the survey as over 22% went for Fried.
-He also wins over voters over the age of 70, with 52% choosing him and 20% going for Fried.
-He polls in the 40s with voters 30 through 70 but Fried remains stuck in the upper 20s?
+Crist boasts the strongest support among young voters under age 30, with upward of 60% picking him in the survey while over 22% went for Fried.
+He also wins with voters over the age of 70, with 52% choosing him and 20% going for Fried.
+He polls in the 40s with voters 30 through 70 but Fried remains stuck in the upper 20s.

 Of note, Crist’s 25-percentage-point lead in the poll shows a different state of the race than internal polling recently released by Fried’s campaign, which showed her within striking distance of Crist.